 Top Tips for Walking to School / Work

-- Predict how long it will take you to walk to make sure you have enough time in the mornings.
+- Predict how long it will take you to walk to make sure you have enough time.

-- Wear the right shoes and socks.
-Bring your work or school shoes in a bag and change footwear when you arrive at your destination.
+- Wear comfortable shoes and socks - bring your work or school shoes in a bag and change footwear when you arrive at your destination.

 Top Tips for Cycling to Work / School

-- Begin with a frequency and distance that is achievable.
-Perhaps get a lift to work and try riding home to begin with.
+- Start with a realistic frequency and distance - why not get a lift to work, then pedal home to start with?

-- Pack your bag the night before.
-Remember a change of clothes or footwear if you are wearing activewear for your commute.
+- Prepare your bag the night before - don't forget to pack a fresh change of clothes or comfy footwear if you're wearing activewear for your commute.

-- Give yourself time to shower and change when you get to work if you need to.
+- Give yourself time to shower and change when you get to work if needed.

 -